tink-ab/tink-money-manager-android/sample-moneymanager-ui/README.md

 ## Running the example app

 1. Open the project in Android Studio.
 2. Press the run button.
-If all went well, this should launch a simulator with the sample app running.
+If all went well, this should launch an emulator with the sample app running.

 Read more about Tink Money Manager Android in [here](https://docs.tink.com/resources/pfm-sdk-android).